Tonyrmz1/search_movie/README.md

 -Download the zip project or clone repository

--Run the following commands on folder search_movie-main:
+-Run the following commands on folder search_movie:

       npm install